 Some of the people who have lived here for generations claim to have great ancestors who were part of Jean Lafitte’s crew of Baratarians who would raid ships and seize their cargo, and then sell those goods in New Orleans.
+Lafitte also provided crew with cannons to help Gen. Andrew Jackson defeat the British in the Battle of New Orleans.
 The town of Lafitte is located on Bayou Barataria, one of the main thoroughfares in a maze of bayous and bays that connected Lafitte’s headquarters and storage buildings on Isle of Grand Terre to the city.
 In the museum you can see weapons and cannon balls that would have been used by the privateers, and the remains of a schooner, perhaps part of Lafitte’s fleet, that was pulled from the waters of Barataria.

 History buff Ed Perrin has found a family connection to the pirate crew.
 His great, great grandfather Jean Emmanuel Perrin was part of the gang of Baratarians who served with the infamous coastal pirate.
 “There is a journal” Perrin says, “that’s supposed to have been Jean Lafitte’s journal, and he had three lieutenants …. called guardians, and one of those was Jean Emmanuel Perrin”.

 But there is more than pirates in this museum.
 Attractive exhibits, some of them animated, tell the story of this town’s reliance on fishing, hunting and trapping.